mryalamanchi/onehouraday/README.md

 1hourAday enables a new ecosystem that enables win-win relations

-##  For people: Enable new environments that lets poeple improve their skills with real impact work

-We have seen people frustrated about the following situations:

-* Getting blocked and not being able to keep develop their profesional career
-* Gaining experience for a new role is hard  (without real experience)
-* Entering the job market is hard.
-(Entry requirements are too high and people don't have experience)
-* Learning is limited to who you interact and you need to switch jobs to learn from other environment.

-##  For social projects:  Power up social projects through soft volunteer
+###  For social projects:  Power up social projects through soft volunteer

 If we can just spend a few hours helping a social cause, all together we can do a huge impact.